Frumenty

 Frumenty (sometimes frumentee, furmity, fromity, or fermenty) was a popular dish in Western European medieval cuisine.
 It is a porridge, a thick boiled grain dish—hence its name, which derives from the Latin word frumentum, "grain".
-It was usually made with cracked wheat boiled with either milk or broth and was a peasant staple.
-More luxurious recipes include eggs, almonds, currants, sugar, saffron and orange flower water.
+It was usually made with creed wheat boiled with either milk or broth and was a peasant staple.
+More luxurious recipes included eggs, almonds, currants, sugar, saffron, and orange flower water.
 Frumenty was served with meat as a pottage, traditionally with venison or even porpoise (considered a "fish" and therefore appropriate for Lent).
 It was also frequently used as a subtlety, a dish between courses at a banquet.

 In England

 History

 Florence White, founder of the English Folk Cookery Association, wrote in Good Things in England (1932) that frumenty is England's "oldest national dish".
 For several centuries, frumenty was part of the traditional Celtic Christmas meal.
 According to an 1822 Time's Telescope, in Yorkshire, on Christmas Eve:

 It was often eaten on Mothering Sunday, the fourth Sunday of Lent, in late spring.
 On that day many servants were allowed to visit their mothers and were often served frumenty to celebrate and give them a wholesome meal to prepare them for their return journey.
 The use of eggs would have been a brief respite from the Lenten fast.
 In Lincolnshire, frumenty was associated with sheep-shearing in June.
 A diarist recalled of his youth in the 1820s that "almost every farmer in the village made a large quantity of frumenty on the morning they began to clip; and every child in the village was invited to partake of it".
 A second batch, of better quality, was produced later and taken round in buckets to every house in the village.

 Food historian Polly Russell describes one of the first English recipes for it in the 1390 manuscript The Forme of Cury, and how this served as the inspiration for the 2013 Christmas menu at Dinner by Heston Blumenthal, transforming Victorian workhouse food for paupers into modern luxurious dining.